nedbat/dinghy/README.rst

         - fake-bot

 The ``digests`` clause is a list of digests to produce.
 The ``defaults`` clause sets defaults for the digest options in the rest of the file.
-Each in the ``digests`` clause specifies what to digest:
+Each ``digests`` clause specifies what to digest:

-- The ``digest`` setting is the HTML file to write.
+- The ``digest`` setting is the HTML digest file to write.

 - The ``since`` setting indicates how far back to look for activity.
 It can use units of weeks, days, hours, minutes and seconds, and can also be